Thanksgiving feast for $20: Target leads budget-friendly holiday meal boxes

 Target is serving its cheapest feast ever for Thanksgiving.

-On October 28, the retail chain issued a press release to announce that it’s bringing back the Thanksgiving Day meal, which is $5 cheaper than it was last year.
+On October 28, the retailer announced that it’s bringing back the Thanksgiving Day meal, which is $5 cheaper than it was last year.

 The $20 Thanksgiving meal comes with everything needed to serve a group of four, including a frozen turkey, which can weigh up to 10 pounds.
 The meal also includes five pounds of potatoes, 14.5 ounces of cut green beans, 10.5 ounces of cream of mushroom soup, 14 ounces of cranberry sauce, six ounces of turkey stuffing, and 12 ounces of roasted turkey gravy.